-The Dr. George J. Brown Library/Learning Resource Center (LRC) is located east of the Administration Building.
-The 12,050 square foot facility houses a variety of resources which include over 18,000 volumes of books, over 16,000 eBooks, over 1,600 audiovisual materials, approximately 50 current periodical titles and a growing collection of DVD's.
-Books, eBooks, and audiovisuals are searchable through the LRC's online public access catalog which provides links to various online subscription databases, reference eBooks, tutorials and other guides.
+The Dr. George J. Brown Library is located east of the Administration Building.
+The 12,050 square foot facility houses a variety of resources which include over 16,000 volumes of books, over 17,000 eBooks, over 1,000 audiovisual materials, approximately 50 current periodical titles and a growing collection of DVD's.
+Books, eBooks, and audiovisuals are searchable through the library's online public access catalog which provides links to various online subscription databases, reference eBooks, tutorials and other guides.
 It is located at http://library.sautech.edu.
-Services available to patrons include Interlibrary Loan, Bibliographic Instruction, color photo identification cards, fax and photocopy services, and access to a scanner station.
-The LRC charges \$0.10 for all black and white computer-generated printouts and \$0.25 for education-related color computer-generated printouts.
+Services available to patrons include Interlibrary Loan, Bibliographic Instruction, color photo identification cards, photocopy services, and access to a scanner station.
+The library charges \$0.10 for all black and white computer-generated printouts and \$0.25 for education-related color computer-generated printouts.
 The student printing accounts start with a \$5.00 credit for printing.

 In all instances, currently enrolled students of SAU Tech have priority use of all materials and resources.
-All members of the community served by SAU Tech are welcome to use the resources of the LRC.
+All members of the community served by SAU Tech are welcome to use the resources of the library.